mbarrerag/Foro-Alura/README.md

 Welcome to our Foro-Alura!

 The Alura Forum serves as a space where all Alura platform students can post their questions about specific courses.
-This magical place is filled with abundant learning opportunities and collaboration among students, instructors, and moderators
+This magical place is filled with abundant learning opportunities and collaboration among students, instructors, and moderators.

 I use the DTO and MVC pattern to create the API, and I use the Spring Data JPA to persist the data in a MySQL database.
 The records set the types of elements that receive the data, DTOs are the objects that will be sent to the API.